Contact our corporate or local offices directly.

 If the Automatic user creation option is unchecked, the server user account (

-Dev5) will not be able to connect to the PLS unless the corresponding
+Frank) will not be able to connect to the PLS (and therefore available licenses) unless the corresponding

-In addition, the NEXUS Server PLS will automatically generate a user account (set to the user's Windows Account Name) when a User connects through the Setup Private License Server feature in Altium design software, rather than signing in to the NEXUS Server.
+In addition, the NEXUS Server PLS will automatically generate a user account (set to the user's Windows Account Name) if a User connects through the Setup Private License Server feature in Altium design software, rather than signing in to the NEXUS Server – note that the generated user name is in a different format to that described immediately above.
 See Licensing without Server sign in below.

-The Seat return timeout interval option is included to force a leased license to expire after the Client (say, Altium NEXUS) has not responded to the PLS for the specified number of hours.
+The Seat return timeout interval option is included to force a leased license to expire after the design client (say, Altium NEXUS) has not responded to the PLS for the specified number of hours.

-The PLS regularly queries a Client over the network and expects a response, however the responses will not be returned if the Client's host PC has lapsed into Suspended or Hibernation mode, for example – or if the Client application has crashed or been forcibly closed.
-When Client responses have not been received for a longer period of time than the nominated timeout interval (4 hours, by default), the license seat leased by the Client will be revoked and returned to the pool of available seats for that license.
+The PLS regularly queries a design client over the network and expects a response, however the responses will not be returned if the client's host PC has lapsed into Suspended or Hibernation mode, for example – or if the client application has crashed or been forcibly closed.
+When client responses have not been received for a longer period of time than the nominated timeout interval (4 hours, by default), the license seat leased by the client will be revoked and returned to the pool of available seats for that license.

 This option is effectively a timed, automated version of the manual License Release feature.

 In Local PLS mode, licenses that have been configured and exposed by the Private License Service can be accessed by Altium software installations on the network, which act as clients to the PLS.
-To access an Altium software license provided by the NEXUS Server PLS, sign in from the Altium design software (such as Altium NEXUS or Altium Designer) – the dialog associated checkbox can be used to automate the sign in.
+To access an Altium software license provided by the NEXUS Server PLS, sign in from the Altium design software (such as Altium NEXUS) – the dialog associated checkbox can be used to automate the sign in.

-Once Altium software is connected to the NEXUS Server and its PLS, the 'Available Licenses' area of the software's License Management page will be populated with the list of private licenses provided by the server's PLS connection, under the category Private Server – Connected to xxx, where 'xxx' indicates the name of the server that is offering the licenses.
-Depending on the Altium design software, select DXP » My Account or use the License Management option from the Account drop down menu to access the License Management page.
+Once an Altium client is connected to the NEXUS Server and its PLS, the 'Available Licenses' area of the software's License Management page will be populated with the list of private licenses provided by the server's PLS connection, under the category Private Server – Connected to xxx, where 'xxx' indicates the name of the server that is offering the licenses.
+Use the design client's License Management option from the User drop down menu (upper right) to access the License Management page.

 To lease a license for the Altium software installation, select the desired license entry in the list and click the Use button.
 Note that a license hosted by the PLS may be set to Automatic Leasing mode, so that no user intervention is required in the client software, beyond signing in to the server.

-The status of the selected license will then change to indicate that it is used by you.
+The status of the selected license will then change to indicate that it is used by you – expand (►) the license entry to see its current users.
 Note that its Assigned Seat Count field will change to indicate that a seat of the license has been taken, and this is also reflected by an incremented User Count for that license entry in the NEXUS Server (go to Admin » Licenses in the server's browser interface).

 In this arrangement the servers are configured as follows: